Man assaults mother and police find cannabis

 Police get a Provisional AVO

 LC was cautioned and questioned by police about the cannabis.
 LC then informed the police that there were more drugs in his room and showed the police 6.1 grams of cannabis.
-LC was conveyed to Campsie Police Station, where he denied all allegations of assaulting his mother.
-Police applied for and were granted a Provisional Apprehended Violence Order.
+Police took LC to Campsie Police Station, where he denied all allegations of assaulting his mother.
+Police applied for and got a Provisional Apprehended Violence Order.
 His mother was the protected person.

 ADVO is breached twice

-2 months later, LC was arrested for breaching this, brought before the Court and ordered to comply with the conditions of his Apprehended Domestic Violence Order.
+2 months later, LC was arrested for breaching this, brought before the Court, which ordered him to comply with the conditions of his Apprehended Domestic Violence Order.

 Still another 2 months later, Police attended LC’s mothers house to serve her a subpoena.
-LC answered the door and was arrested for breaching his Apprehended Domestic Violence Order.
+LC answered the door and police arrested him for breaching his Apprehended Domestic Violence Order.

 LC has his day in court with our criminal defence lawyer